-The role of the DT is to ensure as a minimum they work with the Virtual School to complete statutory duties such as the pupil ePep.
-As children that have lived through adverse childhood experiences the DT must ensure that all teachers understand the impact that historic abuse and trauma may have had on a child and that it is likely to last beyond the duration of CSC involvement.
+The DSL and Designated Teacher will work with relevant agencies and take immediate action to safeguard and provide support to this vulnerable group of children.
+The designated teacher will work with the Tower Hamlets Virtual School to discuss how funding can be best used to support the progress of looked after children in the school and meet the needs identified in the child's personal education plan.
+Designated Teacher (DT): Hannah Williams abuse and trauma may have had on a child and that it is likely to last beyond the duration of CSC involvement.
 Being placed in care or returning to their birth families home doesn't mean that the experiences are negated or erased.
 Children who are known as Looked After or Previously Looked After are especially vulnerable both emotionally and educationally and therefore require all staff to carefully think about each part of their day, their relationships and their education.
 Closer scrutiny of their educational outcomes is necessary so that staff can quickly respond to recognised difficulties.
 Cultivating a positive and trusting relationship with a Looked After or Previously Looked After child will be of the utmost importance so spending time with them, identifying strengths and building on these, following up on their work, their reading, their homework, recognising success and cultivating positive relationships with their family will be at the heart of their success.